marionmari/pyGPs/doc/source/Examples.rst

 Demos
 =========================
-There are several demos for Gaussian process tasks in the package.
+There are several demos exemplifying the use of pyGPs for various Gaussian process (:math:`GP`) tasks.
+We recommend to first go through *Basic GP Regression* which introduces the :math:`GP` regression model.
+Basic regression is the most intuitive and simplest learning task feasable with :math:`GPs`.
-We recomand you to have a look at *Basic GP Regression* before reading other demos, which will not only introduce the regression model, but provides a general insight of the package.
+The other demos will then provide a general insight into more advanced functionalities of the package.
-You will also find the implementation of demos in the source_ folder under `pyGPs/Demo`_.
+You will also find the implementation of the demos in the source_ folder under `pyGPs/Demo`_.

 .. _pyGPs/Demo: https://github.com/marionmari/pyGPs/tree/master/pyGPs/Demo

-We also give a few explanation of some theory in the demo.
-Moreover, it is useful to have a look at our documentation on `Kernels & Means`_ and `Optimizers`_.
+The Demos give some theoretical explanations.
+Further, it is useful to have a look at our documentation on `Kernels & Means`_ and `Optimizers`_.

 .. _Kernels & Means: Kernels.html
 .. _Optimizers: Opts.html